Customer Preferences and Communication Consent

 - Configure channel preferences (Email, SMS, WhatsApp)

-- Record service preferences and notes
+- Record allergies and sensitivities

 - Handle opt-out and data removal requests